This is interesting

 Creating a network segment tap with a hub

-This can be done most simply by installing wireshark on the host in that domain.
-Alternately, a hub can be used to add another host to the collision domain.
+This can be done most simply by installing Wireshark on the host in that domain.
+Alternatively, a hub can be used to add another host to the collision domain.
 Or, if it is a managed switch, there may be a provision to send all traffic on the switch out of one designated port.
 This is called ‘port mirroring’, ‘port monitoring’, ‘Roving Analysis’ (3Com), or ‘Switched Port Analyzer’ or ‘SPAN’ (Cisco).

 Network diagram with managed switch